 This has been an Olympiad fraught with sexist remarks and actions, and it would seem that Inverdale has only added fuel to that fire.
 Inverdale's prior track record of making crass remarks does not help in that regard, although thankfully, he did not comment about the Williams sisters' looks in the process of being corrected by Murray.

 This Olympics seems to have brought out a great deal of clumsy reporting, in addition to decidedly sexist commentary from a variety of sources.
-Whether it's putting swimmer Katie Ledecky's world record making swim as a secondary headline after a headline that talks about Michael Phelps tying for silver or news reporters debating about whether female gymnasts should wear makeup during their performances, there seems to be a lot of forgetting about the sheer athleticism that female athletes are bringing to the table and a lot of commentary about what they're wearing or their looks.
+Whether it's putting swimmer Katie Ledecky's world-record-making swim a secondary headline after one that talks about Michael Phelps tying for silver, or news reporters debating about whether female gymnasts should wear makeup during their performances, the sheer athleticism female athletes bring to the table is often overlooked, downplayed, or forgotten and replaced by commentary about their looks or what they're wearing.

-Thankfully, Murray's comments should have served as a reminder to Inverdale - and to all of us, really - that women have been very much a part of these Olympic Games, as they have been for some time previous to this year and will be for some time to come.
+Murray's comments should have served as a reminder to Inverdale—and to all of us, really—that women play an extremely important part in these Olympic Games, as they have for many years and will continue to do for many more.

 Easy to Dismiss Inverdale as Boorish Oaf, Elevate Murray to Feminist Ideal